Hiatus

 P3 Video Playlist

 The cluster hosted a series of presentations exploring different aspects of several public-private partnership examples.
-From federal agency contractors to navigating proprietary data and real-time, watch the P3 Cluster Playlist
+From federal agency contractors to navigating proprietary data and real-time, watch the P3 Cluster Playlist.

-Pandemic Public-Private partnerships
+Pandemic Public-Private Partnerships

 In the “Public-Private Partnerships in the Age of the COVID-19 Global Pandemic,” cluster participants and the ESIP community explore how the pandemic affected cross-sector collaboration.
 The session took place at the 2020 Summer ESIP Meeting.